Best German City Names: 200+ Historic & Imaginary Ideas

 Silberbrunn

-Silver spring, evoking a mountain village where precious metal deposits were discovered in crystal-clear waters
+Silver spring, suggesting a mountain village where metal deposits were found near clear water

 Adlerstein

-Eagle stone, conjuring images of a fortress town perched on rocky heights where eagles nest and medieval castles command valleys
+Eagle stone, suggesting a fortress town on rocky heights where eagles nest above a valley

 Rosenfeld